-One thinks of the grand chateaux in France, villas, to large country homes in the English countryside full of antique furniture that is time-worn but expensive in quality.
-It’s a nostalgic look in stark contrast to the modern style of straight lines, more industrial materials, and affordable in price to the masses.
-The opposite of assembly furniture that arrives in boxes making it portable and easily obtained whereas the quality of antique furniture cannot be put together without craftsmanship.
-It’s a shabby luxury not as pretentious as genuine rococo and baroque furniture.
+One thinks of the grand chateaux in France, villas, to large country homes in the English countryside full of antique furniture that is timeworn but expensive in quality.
+It’s a nostalgic look in stark contrast to the modern style of straight lines, more industrial materials, and affordable in price for the masses.
+The opposite of assembly furniture that arrives in boxes, making it portable and easily obtained, whereas the quality of antique furniture cannot be put together without craftsmanship.
+It’s a shabby luxury, not as pretentious as genuine rococo and baroque furniture.
 Don’t get me wrong, I love baroque furniture as well for its over-the-top gorgeousness.
 The celebration of many styles is reflected in my work.

 Adding patina and rust is an easy way to give your furniture or decor an instant shabby chic look.
-It emulates the actual time-worn effect but on something freshly painted.
-I like using patina effect paints and activators in that it can look more organic but using patina pastes and rust or verdigris colored paint is an alternative that can give you the same look.
+It emulates the actual timeworn effect, but with something freshly painted.
+I like using patina effect paints and activators in that it can look more organic, but using patina pastes and rust or verdigris colored paint is an alternative that can give you the same look.
 For simple and timeworn patina, I like using patina pastes to dab on around areas and give it an aesthetically pleasing design.
-There are many patina pastes available but I prefer the one from Re-design with Prima.
+There are many patina pastes available, but I prefer the one from Re-design with Prima.
 These are perfect for old-world finishes and shabby chic looks.